-Consumers should immediately stop using the cribs and contact Oeuf to receive a free repair kit.
+Consumers should immediately stop using the recalled gates and contact Madison Mill for instructions on receiving a full refund.

 About 25,180 (In addition about 68,400 were sold in Canada)

 The latches can fail and the door cannot be unlocked from the inside, posing an entrapment risk.
 This failure could lead to the inability to vacate a location in an emergency.

 Consumers should immediately stop using the recalled locksets.
 For Stanley Commercial Hardware-branded locksets, consumers should contact Stanley Commercial Hardware and for all other brands, consumers should contact Stanley Security Solutions Taiwan to receive a free replacement latch or to schedule an appointment to have the latches replaced free of charge if the lockset is already installed.

 A child can become entangled in the bed canopy, posing entanglement and strangulation hazards.

 Consumers should immediately stop using the recalled bed canopies and contact Hallee for a full refund or a replacement bed canopy with new warning labels.
 The firm is contacting all known purchasers directly.